AGH-Code-Industry/archimedes/wsl/WSLREADME.md

 ```powershell
 wsl -l -o
 ```
-If you don't see [Ubuntu 22.04](https://www.microsoft.com/store/productId/9PN20MSR04DW) in the list, you will have install it from the Microsoft Store
+If you don't see [Ubuntu 22.04](https://www.microsoft.com/store/productId/9PN20MSR04DW) in the list, you will have install to it from the Microsoft Store
 ![Ubuntu img](Ub22.png)

 ### Installing Ubuntu-22.04